zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 says look, it doesn’t have any, or “very much,” sat urated fat.
 She says it doesn’t have very much “trans (trans) fat.”
 A trans fat is made usually from some sort of chemical process, and again, there are many people who think trans fat is very bad for your health.
 The third item Amy mentions is  “sodium” (sodium).
 Sodium is basically salt.

 Giorgio says, however, “Look at the serving size.”
 The “serving (serving) size” is the amount of food that the people who make the foo d say would be typical for one person to eat.
 If you make the serving size ver y small, then it will look as though that the amount of, say, sodium or trans fat  is not very high.
-But oftentimes, the serving size on a package of food i s not very realistic, but the company makes it really small so that when you look  at the nutritional label, it doesn’t look as though there is a lot of, say, tran s fat or sodium in it.
+But oftentimes, the serving size on a package of food is not very realistic, but the company makes it really small so that when you look  at the nutritional label, it doesn’t look as though there is a lot of, say, tran s fat or sodium in it.

 Giorgio says the serving size for these potato chip s is three potato chips.
 “How often do you stop at three chips?” meaning “How oft en do you only eat three chips and not continue to eat more?”
 There was a fa mous advertisement for a potato chip company, and the ad said, “No one could  eat just one,” meaning if you ate one potato chip, you would want to eat more  – which of course is true for a lot of food such as potato chips.
 Amy says, “Okay , no potato chips,” meaning she won’t buy any potato chips.